vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Including as much detail as possible gives other community members the opportunity to fully understand your proposal.
 Include the rationale for the proposal (and IPFS hash for more details), the specifics of the proposed addition/change, and the data (JSON or similar) that would be submitted on-chain.
 Invite debate and discussion to amend the proposal until it reaches a final state, ready to submit.

 When formalising the proposal, it is worth ensuring that any fields that are dependent on a range set by network parameters are correctly defined.
-See the network parameters and their values on the [Vega block explorer](https://explorer.fairground.wtf/network-parameters).
+See the network parameters and their values on the [Vega block explorer ↗](https://explorer.fairground.wtf/network-parameters).

 #### 3. Submitting proposal and telling the community (on-chain and off-chain)
 Tokenholders can submit a governance proposal to the network using the command line or via a script.